aws-observability/aws-otel-test-framework/README.md

 ## 1. Two PRs to contribute your component to [AWS Otel Collector](https://github.com/aws-observability/aws-otel-collector)

 Below are the steps to add a new component to AWS Otel Collector.
+Before doing this, please ensure your component is already merged into [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)

 ### 1.1 Create a PR to Define test case in testing framework Repo